The Dutch expat scheme is changing in 2027: what HR/Payroll needs to know now

 The 30% ruling (also known as the expat ruling) is a tax advantage for employees who come to the Netherlands from abroad to work.
-A detailed explanation can be found here: https://exterus.nl/en/blogs/the-what-why-and-how-of-the-30-ruling-in-the-netherlands.
+A detailed explanation can be found here.
 For HR managers and expats, it is not only important to understand how the ruling works, but also how to calculate the amount.

 The ruling allows an employer to split the agreed salary into up to 70% taxable salary and up to 30% as a tax-free expat allowance.